-- If Project-related work lapses for 15 days or longer during the breeding season, a qualified biologist shall conduct another bird and raptor preconstruction survey and consult with CDFW as set forth above in sections (a) and (b) before Project work may be reinitiated. - All surveys, plans, and reports required by this mitigation measure in shall also be included in the Annual Compliance and Assurance Update Report required by COA ondition of Approval No. 2(L), and as necessary to demonstrate compliance, commencing one year from the date of approval of this Ppermit. - H. Mitigation Measure 4.4-5: Special-Status Bat Species protection and avoidance: Prior to commencement of any vegetation or Oeverburden removal, or project or quarrying activities within any undisturbed areas that contain trees, the Permittee shall implement, at the Permittee's expense, the following measures: - 1.
-The Permittee shall retain a qualified biologist to conduct a habitat assessment for special-status bat habitat within 14 days of Project initiation or tree removal. - 2.
+- 3. If project-related work lapses for 15 days or longer during the breeding season, a qualified biologist shall conduct another bird and raptor preconstruction survey and consult with CDFW as set forth above before project work may be reinitiated. - 4.
+All surveys, plans, and reports required by this mitigation measure shall also be included in the Annual Compliance Report required by COA No. 2(L), and as necessary to demonstrate compliance, commencing 1 year from the date of approval of this Permit. - H. Mitigation Measure 4.4-5: Special-Status Bat Species protection and avoidance: Prior to commencement of any vegetation or Overburden removal, or project or quarrying activities within any undisturbed areas that contain trees, the Permittee shall implement, at the Permittee's expense, the following measures: - 1.
+The Permittee shall retain a qualified biologist to conduct a habitat assessment for special-status bat habitat within 14 days of project initiation or tree removal. - 2.
 If the habitat assessment identifies suitable special-status bat habitat and/or habitat trees, the biologist shall submit an avoidance plan for review and approval by the County, who may consult with CDFW if determined to be necessary.
-The avoidance plan shall identify and evaluate the type of habitat present at the Project site and specify methods for habitat and/or habitat tree removal.
+The avoidance plan shall identify and evaluate the type of habitat present at the project site and specify methods for habitat and/or habitat tree removal.
 Trees with cavities, crevices and deep bark fissures shall be avoided.
-Bat habitat/tree removal shall occur in two phases conducted over two days under the supervision of a qualified biologist.
-In the afternoon on day one, limbs and branches of habitat trees without cavities, crevices and deep bark fissures and be removed by chainsaw.
-On day two, the entire tree can be removed. - All surveys, plans, and reports required by this mitigation measure in shall also be included in the Annual Compliance and Assurance Update Report required by COA ondition of Approval No. 2(L), and as necessary to demonstrate compliance, commencing one year from the date of Permit approval of permit. - I. Mitigation Measure 4.4-7: Wetlands and riparian communities: To reduce potential wetland impacts, the Permittee shall: - Prior to initiation of Project activities (i.e., vegetation and Oeverburden removal within any undisturbed areas) that may affect the areas identified as C1 and C2 in the USACE-jurisdictional determination (USACE File Number 2009-00284N) through direct removal, the Permittee shall obtain a Clean
+Bat habitat/tree removal shall occur in 2 phases conducted over 2 days under the supervision of a qualified biologist.
+In the afternoon on day one, limbs and branches of habitat trees without cavities, crevices and deep bark fissures would be removed by chainsaw.
+On day 2, the entire tree can be removed. - 3.
+All surveys, plans, and reports required by this mitigation measure in shall also be included in the Annual Compliance Report required by COA No. 2(L), and as necessary to demonstrate compliance, commencing 1 year from the date of Permit approval. - I. Mitigation Measure 4.4-7: Wetlands and riparian communities: To reduce potential wetland impacts, the Permittee shall: - 1.
+Prior to initiation of project activities (i.e., vegetation and Overburden removal within any undisturbed areas) that may affect the areas identified as C1 and

-Water Act Section 404 permit from the USACE.
+C2 in the USACE-jurisdictional determination (USACE File Number 2009-00284N) through direct removal, the Permittee shall obtain a Clean Water Act Section 404 permit from the USACE.
 If a 404 permit is obtained, then the Permittee shall also obtain a water quality certification from the RWQCB under Clean Water Act Section 401.
 The Permittee shall compensate for the loss of wetland habitat in these areas to ensure no net loss of habitat functions and values.
-If mitigation is determined by the County to be infeasible due to lack of areas suitable for wetland creation, the County may approve a suitable offsite location(s).
+If mitigation is determined by the County to be infeasible due to lack of areas suitable for wetland creation, the County may approve a suitable offsite location.
 A detailed wetland mitigation plan (subject to approval by the USACE) to provide compensation wetlands shall be required that includes a 5-year monitoring program and reporting requirements, responsibilities, performance success criteria, and contingency requirements.
 At the end of each monitoring year, an annual report shall be submitted to the USACE, RWQCB, and the Napa County Engineering and Conservation Division.
 The report shall document the hydrological and vegetative conditions of the mitigation wetlands, and shall recommend remedial measures as necessary to correct deficiencies.
 The compensation wetlands shall be located within the same watershed as project impacts.
 In lieu of creating compensation wetlands, the Permittee may purchase mitigation credits from an approved mitigation bank at a ratio of 2:1, or as otherwise approved by the USACE.